This Lemon Poppy Seed Bundt Cake is moist, perfectly sweet, and lemony! It’s completely homemade and is topped with the most delicious lemon glaze.

 - 2 tablespoons lemon zest

-- 3 tablespoons fresh lemon juice or as needed to thin out the glaze
+- 2 to 3 tablespoons (30 to 45 ml) fresh lemon juice (or as needed to thin out the glaze)

 To make the cake:

-- Preheat oven to 350°F. In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and poppy seeds.
+- Preheat the oven to 350°F (180°C).
+In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and poppy seeds.
 Set aside.